-Attached hereto as Appendix A is the Commonwealth's Information Statement dated February 16, 1999, as supplemented by the Commonwealth's Information Statement Supplement dated September 10, 1999 (the "Information Statement"), which contains certain fiscal, budgetary, financial and other general information concerning the Commonwealth.
-Exhibits A, B and C to the Information Statement are not included in Appendix A. Exhibit A to the Information Statement contains certain economic information concerning the Commonwealth.
-Exhibits B and C to the Information concerning the Commonwealth.
-Exhibits B and C to the Information concerning the Commonwealth.
-Exhibits B and C to the Information statement contain the financial statements of the Commonwealth for the fiscal year ended June 30, 1998, prepared on a statutory basis and a GAAP basis, respectively.
-Specific reference is made to said Exhibits A, B and C, copies of which have been filed with each Nationally Recognized Municipal Securities Information Repository currently recognized by the Securities and Exchange Commission
+Attached hereto as Appendix A is the Commonwealth's Information Statement dated February 16, 1999 (the "Information Statement"), which contains certain fiscal, budgetary, financial and other general information concerning the Commonwealth.
+Exhibit A to the Information Statement contains certain economic information concerning the Commonwealth.
+Exhibits B and C to the Information Statement contain the financial statements of the Commonwealth for the fiscal year ended June 30, 1998, prepared on a statutory basis and a GAAP basis, respectively.
+Specific reference is made to said Exhibits B and C, copies of which have been filed with each Nationally Recognized Municipal Securities Information Repository currently recognized by the Securities and Exchange Commission

 Appendix B attached hereto contains the proposed form of legal opinion of Bond Counsel with respect to the Bonds.
-Appendix C attached hereto contains the proposed form of the Commonwealth's continuing disclosure undertaking to be included in the form of the Bonds to facilitate compliance by the Underwriters with the requirements of paragraph (b)(5) of Rule 15c2-12 of the Securities and Exchange Commission.
+Appendix C attached hereto contains the proposed form of the Commonwealth's continuing disclosure undertaking to be included in the form of the Bonds to facilitate compliance by the underwriters with the requirements of paragraph (b)(5) of Rule 15c2-12 of the Securities and Exchange Commission.